chirangaalwis/containerization/README.md

-# Containerization of WSO2 products
+# Samples associated with research on container based technologies

-Research content associated with containerization of WSO2 products.
+Research content associated with containerization.